raphaelfabeni/snippets-wp/README.md

 ## Post rules

-* The filename must follow the structure: yyyy-mm-dd-title-of-the-post.md
+* The filename must follow the structure: `yyyy-mm-dd-title-of-the-post.md`
-* There are five parameters in post template:
+* There are five parameters (YAML) in the post template:
-  * layout : It's about the layout template of the post (you won't change this parameter)
+  * layout : It's about the layout template of the post (you won't change this parameter).
   * title: The title of the post.
   * date: Publication date of the post
   * description: A short description about the post
   * file: It's where your snippet must be inserted.
 Most will be `functions.php`
 * To insert the code snippet, type in the following tag: `{% highlight php startinline %}`

+Confused?
 A simple example of a post:

 ```php
 ---